andrewcooke/ParserCombinator.jl/README.md

   * Recursion is reduced (repetition and sequential matching are iterative, but the grammar itself can still contain loops).

-  * Caching can be isolated to within the trampoline
+  * Caching can be isolated to within the trampoline (and has access to exact, explicit state for the matcher, which makes keying the lookup trivial).

   * Method dispatch on node types leads to idiomatic Julia code (well, as idiomatic as possble, for what is a glorified state machine).